Hermite spectral method for the inelastic Boltzmann equation: Inelastic Boltzmann equation and Hermite spectral method

 \section{Inelastic Boltzmann equation and Hermite spectral method}

-In this section, we will first give a brief review of the Boltzmann equation and the inelastic collision model, and then introduce the general framework for solving the Boltzmann equation using Hermite spectral method.
+In this section, we will first provide a brief review of the Boltzmann equation and the inelastic collision model, and then introduce the general framework for solving the Boltzmann equation using the Hermite spectral method.